GlenRoarke/Bioinformatics_Project/README.md

-# Preprocessing of Circulating tumour DNA
+# ctDNA nucleosome analysis using Griffin

 ## Authors
-Glen Roarke & Francisca Segers
+Glen Roarke , Francisca Segers & Adam Chambers

-This set of python and shell scripts preprocess the outputs of bioinformatics preprocessing scripts.

 ## Description

-This workflow uses NHS patient information so no data files are included in the repo.
+Exploration of the colorectal cancer genome by liquid biopsies and Griffin nucleosome profiling of ctDNA

 ## Getting started